bcbeahan/bcbeahan.github.io/_pages/about.md

 I am a second year bioinformatics PhD student investigating the impact of m6A dysregulation in breast cancer, mainly through the application of Oxford Nanopore Direct RNA sequencing to clinical samples.

-Prior to my current research I have worked in a variety of roles, including at a data science startup during my master (Unicle biomedical data science), and as a data analyst at Google.